What to Expect from a Student House Viewing

 1. Check what type of viewings are available

-After COVID forced virtual viewings last year, many agents and Purpose-Build Student Accommodation providers are continuing this.
+After COVID forced virtual viewings, many agents and Purpose-Build Student Accommodation providers are continuing this.
 The advantage of this feature is that it allows you to walk-through prospective properties from the comfort of your own home.

 The important thing about a “virtual viewing” is that it allows you to eliminate any properties that aren’t right straight away, so you don’t have to attend any unnecessary viewings!